cslylla/ai-summary-chrome-extension/README.md

 - **Replace:** Enter a new key and click **Save API Key**
 - **Delete:** Click **Delete API Key** to remove it from storage

+### Disable AI Summary Chrome Extension

+You can /enable the feature in the extension popup.